ethereum/go-ethereum/content/docs/monitoring/dashboards.md

 ![](/assets/grafana4.png)

-Data source configuration is pretty straight forward if you are running tools on the same machine.
-You need to set the InfluxDB address and details for accessing the database.
-Refer to the picture below.
+Data source configuration is pretty straight forward if the tools run on the same machine as Geth.
+The InfluxDB address and details for accessing the database must be set.
+Refer to the image below.

 ![](/assets/grafana5.png)